Anton Geesink: International Olympic Committee work

+In 1986 during the Maastricht IJF DC meeting Geesink proposed that one player should wear a blue Judogi.

 In 1987, Geesink became a member of the board of the Dutch National Olympic Committee, and a member of the International Olympic Committee (IOC).

 Geesink was among the IOC members suspected of accepting bribes during the scandal surrounding the election of Salt Lake City as the host of the 2002 Winter Olympics.
 Geesink's name was cleared by the IOC which nevertheless issued him a warning for the appearance of a conflict of interest which could have damaged the reputation of the IOC.
 Geesink continued working for IOC until his death in 2010.